-I realize that I am not alone.
-This knowledge brings comfort.
+I realize I am not alone.
 There is a pilot.
-This Pilot knows the airplane, He understands the conditions, He has perfect vision, and He even knows my heart.
+This Pilot knows the airplane, he understands the conditions, he has perfect vision, and he even knows my heart.
 His words are true and trustworthy.
 They give me hope in the most distressing conditions.
 He whispers to my heart, ‘Do not fear, for I am with you; do not anxiously look around you, for I am your God.
 I will strengthen you, surely I will help you.
 Surely I will uphold you with My righteous right hand.’
-(Isaiah 41:10)
+(Isaiah 41:10 NASB)

 Not only is there a Pilot, but there are fellow passengers.
 I am surrounded.
-Words of understanding, shared common fears, acts of compassion, and truth-telling distinguish those who share the cabin with me.
+Words of understanding, shared experiences, acts of compassion, and truth-telling distinguish those who share the cabin with me.
 They are like-minded women of all ages and races.
-The only requirement of acceptance into this community is the recognition that we are not in control and that we need the Pilot for our salvation.
+The only requirement of acceptance into this community is the recognition we are not in control and we need the Pilot for our salvation.
 How grateful I am to be surrounded by this sisterhood.

 There is unalterable joy set before us.
 That joy abides, encourages, and strengthens.